-Ready in just 20 minutes this Vegan Thai Green Curry is awesomely gluten-free and totally easy to customize with your favorite veggies!
+Ready in just 20 minutes this Vegan Thai Green Curry is awesomely gluten-free and totally easy to customize with your favourite veggies!

 Happy New Year, and Happy Veganuary friends!⠀

-The recipe for this vegan Thai green curry couldn’t be easier, requiring just 20 minutes to make and a few simple ingredients, and it all comes together in a few simple easy-to-follow steps.
+The recipe for this Thai green curry couldn’t be easier, requiring just 20 minutes to make and a few simple ingredients, and it all comes together in a few easy-to-follow steps.

 Ingredients You Need For This Vegan Thai Green Curry

 For this vegan Thai green curry, I used a mix of slightly less common veggies such as purple cauliflower and oyster mushrooms, which both add a lovely punch of flavour.

 Of course, if you have a hard time finding these veggies, feel free to substitute them with regular cauliflower and shiitake mushrooms.

 I’ve also added snow peas, peas, yellow bell pepper, zucchini and onions to my curry, but again, feel free to use whatever veggies you have in the fridge.

 Finally, add a few classic Thai curry staples such as green curry paste, coconut milk, lemongrass, coriander, ginger and lime.